 Germline de novo mutations are crucial for evolution and play important roles in many human diseases.
 Our understanding about the distribution and genesis of de novo mutations in many genomes remains limited, partly due to the difficulties in obtaining many de novo mutations.
 It is only in recent years that whole genome sequencing of many individuals to obtain a large number of de novo mutations became possible.
 Most advances in mechanistic understanding of DNA mutagenesis in past decades were derived from simple organisms or based on somatic mutations in cancer.
 Therefore numerous details of germline mutation distribution and mutational processes remain to be uncovered.

-Representative work #2 By analyzing >300,000 de novo mutations and other omic datasets, we systematically assessed the effects of nucleosomes on de novo mutation rate variation across the human genome.
+Selected work #2 By analyzing >300,000 de novo mutations and other omic datasets, we systematically assessed the effects of nucleosomes on de novo mutation rate variation across the human genome.
 We discovered that nucleosome positioning stability is a significant modulator of mutation rates and closely associated with evolution of SINE/LINE repeats.
 See more in Li & Luscombe Nat Commun (2020).

 3. How do the processes of genome regulation and evolution affect biodiversity and human diseases?